H. Otto Wittpenn: Later career

 In 1916, Wittpenn, the comptroller of customs at the New York Customs House, was nominated by the Democratic Party for governor.
 Frank Hague is believed by many to have connived with Walter E. Edge, the Republican candidate, to help Edge win by a relatively slim 7,430 votes by not encouraging Democrats to vote for Wittpenn.

 President Woodrow Wilson named Wittpenn as the civilian overseer, of the Port of New York.
 Wittpenn ran for Governor again in 1916, but was not elected.
 Henry registered for the draft as "Henry Whitpenn" but did not serve.
 In March 1929 Wittpenn was appointed as a State Highway Commissioner by Governor Lawson.

 Personal life

 He married Caroline Bayard Stevens (1859-1932), the eldest daughter of Edwin Augustus Stevens on January 6, 1915.
 She was 11 years older than Wittpenn and the mother of Archibald Stevens Alexander, who had died in 1912.
 Caroline had previously been married to Archibald Alexander, but her husband had been missing since the divorce.
 She divorced and waited 20 years to remarry, reportedly to ensure that her first husband was no longer living when she remarried.

-Wittpenn died on July 25, 1931, at 9:30, at night, aged 59, from blood poisoning.
-He had been in a coma for the previous two days.
+Wittpenn died at 9:30 p.m. on July 25, 1931, aged 59, from blood poisoning, following a two-day coma.
 He was buried in Hoboken Cemetery.
-His widow died in 1932.